 Before going ahead with coronary artery bypass graft surgery, there are certain questions you need to ask.
 If in doubt, consider getting a second opinion.

 Make sure you fully understand the procedure; don’t be afraid to ask questions.
-It's important your doctor explains the common risks and benefits, as well as those particular to your circumstances.
+It's imperative your doctor explains the common risks and benefits, as well as those particular to your circumstances.
 Knowing all the relevant information is part of informed clinical consent.

 Questions for your surgeon